Sign up for email alerts

 As we construct and upgrade our stores, we continue to explore sustainable construction standards such as LED lights installation and operation improvements.

-Myer is assisting the Federal Government program NABERS (National Australian Built Environment Rating System) with the development of its rating product for the retail sector by providing data on annual energy and water usage and participation in the quarterly advisory panel meetings.
+Myer assisted the Federal Government program NABERS (National Australian Built Environment Rating System) with the development of its rating product for the retail sector by providing data on annual energy and water usage and participation in the quarterly advisory panel meetings.
 Myer’s data will provide valuable insights to help better understand the operations and characteristics of different facilities and broader sustainability maturity of the sector.

-Packaging, recycling and waste
+Recycling and waste

 Our top priority is to explore opportunities to reduce our overall impacts of our business operations and supply chain.
 We are focussed on increasing our recycling diversion rate of 70% to minimise landfill.

 We strive to continuously improve our packaging standards, and have implemented initiatives such as paper reduction project in stores, substituted 70% of soft home packaging to natural fibres and phasing out plastic shopping bags.
-We have also transitioned to recycled swings tags and apparel care labels and offered alternative reusable shopping bags.
-Myer is also commencing to adopt Forest Stewardship Council (FSC) sourced materials across Myer packaging.

 Our recycling and salvage program through Pact Reuse Retail Accessories (formerly TIC), third party reverse logistics company, continues to minimise and repurpose waste from pallets, security tags, damaged and unsold stock, cardboard, paper, hangers and certain flexible plastics.